France meets Alstom bidders with pledge to protect jobs

 Analysts see sense in an Alstom-GE tie-up.
 GE is relatively weak in turbines for nuclear and coal power generation, where Alstom is strong, and the French group's established base of power installations generated 70 percent of its global revenue in the last year.
 A deal would also enable GE to expand into offshore wind power and grid technology.

-Citi analysts estimate that combined with Alstom, Siemens could have 50 percent of the world's installed power capacity, well ahead of GE, which currently has around 25-28 percent.

-Germany's Siemens, like Alstom, makes high-speed trains and other rolling stock as well as power station turbines, and according to sources familiar with its plan is proposing an asset swap that would make Alstom a more significant rail transport player while enhancing its own turbines and power grid equipment business,> Its proposal also offers Alstom some cash, and puts an enterprise value of around 10 to 11 billion euros ($14-$15 billion) on Alstom's power arm.
+Sources close to the talks said that at this stage, the cash in GE's offer was more attractive to Alstom's top shareholder Bouygues, and would also help Alstom finance strategic acquisitions to grow as a pure player in transport.
+"Meanwhile, Siemens wants to offload a declining business that's partly redundant with Alstom's - that's not very attractive," one of the sources said.

-However, industry sources and analysts say that a deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and then-president Nicolas Sarkozy - could bring more overlap and antitrust issues than a deal with GE.
+A deal with Siemens - an option floated a decade ago but rejected by both Alstom's CEO Kron and former president, then finance minister, Nicolas Sarkozy - could be more complicated to carry out, due to more overlap and antitrust issues than with GE, the sources said.

-Alstom's unions warned a Siemens tie-up implied big layoffs at both companies due to heavy overlap.
-Alstom employs 18,000 people in France, about 20 percent of its total workforce, against GE's 10,000 French workers and Siemens' 7,000.

-"Why not a Franco-French solution?
-Can't the French state intervene directly by partly taking over the stake Bouygues holds?"
-Alstom's moderate CFE-CGC union said in a statement.

-Labour Minister Francois Rebsamen, asked if nationalisation remained an option, told France Inter radio: "I think nothing is out of the question at the moment."
+The CGT union meanwhile called for Alstom's nationalisation.
+Labour Minister Francois Rebsamen, asked about this option, told France Inter radio: "I think nothing is out of the question at the moment."

-GE has declined to comment apart from Monday's brief statement.
-So has Bouygues, only saying it supports Alstom's strategy.
-Siemens said on Sunday it had written to Alstom about strategic opportunities and in Monday's statement said that after the meeting with Hollande it would "convene as soon as possible to decide whether to make an offer for Alstom and what this will consist of."

-Siemens has hired Societe Generale and BNP Paribas to help it on a possible deal swap with Alstom, according to sources with knowledge of the situation who declined to be named because the talks are private.
+(Corrects paragraph under second subheading to say "former president, then finance minister" and not "then president".
+Nicolas Sarkozy was finance minister in 2004.
+He became president in 2007)